As a student at Johns Hopkins, the nation’s leading research university, you’ll have opportunities that other schools simply cannot offer.

 Interested?
 Here are some suggestions for how to get started:

-- Speak to your faculty adviser about your interest in conducting research and talk to other students about their experiences.
+- Speak to your faculty advisor about your interest in conducting research and talk to other students about their experiences.

 - Review the computer science faculty members’ bios and lab pages, identify faculty whose research interests align with yours, and get in touch with them to let them know that you want to participate in their research activities.